-Before Offering After Offering

-Name and Address of Beneficial Owner (1) Number of Shares Beneficially Owned (2) Approximate Percentage of Outstanding Common Stock Number of Shares Beneficially Owned (2) Approximate Percentage of Outstanding Common Stock

-Live Oak Sponsor Partners II, LLC(3)(4) 5,750,000 100.0% 5,000,000 20.0%

-John P. Amboian

-Richard J. Hendrix 5,750,000 100.0% 5,000,000 20.0%

-Gary K. Wunderlich, Jr 5,750,000 100.0% 5,000,000 20.0%
+Before Offering After Offering Name and Address of Beneficial Owner (1) Number of Shares Beneficially Owned (2) Approximate Percentage of Outstanding Common Stock Number of Shares Beneficially Owned (2) Approximate Percentage of Outstanding Common Stock Live Oak Sponsor Partners II, LLC(3)(4) 5,750,000 100.0% 5,000,000 20.0% John P. Amboian Richard J. Hendrix 5,750,000 100.0% 5,000,000 20.0% Gary K. Wunderlich, Jr 5,750,000 100.0% 5,000,000 20.0% All executive officers and directors as a group (three individuals) 5,750,000 100.0% 5,000,000 20.0%

-Adam Fishman

-Andrea Tarbox

-Jon Furer

-Tor Braham

-All executive officers and directors as a group (seven individuals) 5,750,000 100.0% 5,000,000 20.0%

-(1) Unless otherwise noted, the business address of each of the following entities or individuals is c/o Live Oak Acquisition Corp.
-II.
-4921
+Unless otherwise noted, the business address of each of the following entities or individuals is c/o Live Oak Acquisition Corp.
+II, 774A

 Immediately after this offering, our initial stockholders will beneficially own 20% of the then-issued and outstanding shares of our common stock (assuming they do not purchase any units in this offering).
-If we increase or decrease the size of the offering, we will effect a stock dividend or a share contribution back to capital, or other appropriate mechanism, as applicable, with respect to our Class B common stock immediately prior to the consummation of the offering in such amount as to maintain the ownership of our initial stockholders at 20% of the issued and
+If we increase or decrease the size of the offering, we will effect a stock dividend or a share contribution back to capital, or other appropriate mechanism, as applicable, with respect to our Class B common stock immediately prior to the consummation of the offering in such amount as to maintain the ownership of our initial stockholders at 20% of the issued and outstanding shares of our common stock upon the consummation of this offering.
+Because of this ownership block, our initial stockholders may be able to effectively influence the outcome of all matters requiring approval by our stockholders, including the election of directors, amendments to our amended and restated certificate of incorporation and approval of significant corporate transactions, including approval of our initial business combination.

-William Arnold Road, Memphis, TN 38117.
+Walker Rd, Great Falls, VA, 22066.
 Interests shown consist solely of founder shares, classified as shares of Class B common stock.
-Such shares are convertible into shares (2) of Class A common stock on a one-for-one basis, subject to adjustment, as described in the section of this prospectus entitled
+Such shares are convertible into shares of Class A common stock on a one-for-one basis, subject to adjustment, as described in the section of this prospectus entitled (2)"Description of Securities.

 Our sponsor is the record holder of such shares.
 Each of Messrs.
-Hendrix and Wunderlich are the managing members of our sponsor. and as such, each have voting and investment discretion with respect to the common stock held of record by our sponsor and may be deemed to have shared beneficial ownership of the common stock held directly by our sponsor.
+Hendrix and Wunderlich are the managing members of our sponsor, (3) and as such, each have voting and investment discretion with respect to the common stock held of record by our sponsor and may be deemed to have shared beneficial ownership of the common stock held directly by our sponsor.
 Each of our officers and directors hold a direct or indirect interest in our sponsor.
 Each such person disclaims any beneficial ownership of the reported shares other than to the extent of any pecuniary interest they may have therein, directly or indirectly.

-Certain investment funds and accounts managed by Atalaya Capital Management LP are passive limited members in our sponsor.
+Certain investment funds and accounts managed by Atalaya Capital Management LP are passive limited members in our sponsor